opentelekomcloud-docs/enterprise-dashboard/umn/source/database_tables.rst

 ~~~~~~~~~~~~~~~~~

 This table gives you a list of contract-IDs for your
-payer/reseller account ID.
-This table is used in Payer/Reseller
+payer account ID.
+This table is used in Payer
 dashboards in order to access dashboards with shower query execution time.
 The initial load is slow depending on the amount of data it needs to query
 to fill this variable.
 Searching for all distinct contract IDs in